 However, this is very bad for two reasons.

-Reason #1 has to do with a slightly more advanced concept called scope that we will learn later this week.
+Reason #1 has to do with a slightly more advanced concept called scope that we will learn about later in this section.
 We won't cover that in depth now, but it's enough to say that if we declare a variable in this way, it won't just be where you think it is, it'll be everywhere in your code, potentially causing trouble.
 Going back to our coworker Jane, it would be a little like the team lead accidentally assigning her to all of the projects at our company instead of just the one she's focusing on.

 Reason #2 goes back to clear communication.